opral/monorepo/inlang/source-code/paraglide/paraglide-js-adapter-next/README.md

 Search engines like Google expect you to tell them about translated versions of your pages.
 The adapter does this by default by adding the `Link` Header to requests.

+You **don't** need to add the translated versions of your site to your sitemap, although it doesn't hurt if you do.

 ### Right-to-Left Support
-Define a map of all languages to their text-direction.
-Then use that.
+Define a map of all languages to their text-direction & index into it.

 ```tsx
 import { languageTag, type AvailableLanguageTag } from "@/paraglide/runtime.js"